 Drugbank Accession Number: DB16439.
 Vaccine available as of Feb.
 28, 2022, was in four countries.

-Federal Budgetary Institution of Science The State Research Center for Virology and Biotechnology "Vector" is one of the largest scientific virological and biotechnological centers in Russia.
+Federal Budgetary Institution of Science The State Research Center for Virology and Biotechnology "Vector" is one of Russia's largest scientific virological and biotechnological centers.
 The Center was organized in 1974.
 It includes a branch - the Institute of Medical Biotechnology, located in Berdsk, Novosibirsk Region.

-EpiVacCorona Vaccine is indicated to prevent COVID-19 a disease caused by SARS-Cov-2.
-The composition, dose, method of administration of the future vaccine will be determined.
+EpiVacCorona Vaccine is indicated to prevent COVID-19, a disease caused by SARS-Cov-2.
+The composition, dose, and administration of the future vaccine will be determined.